Scale Contrastive Learning with Selective Attentions for Blind Image Quality Assessment

 \subsection{Implementation Details and Setups}

-We employ a pre-trained encoder based on CrossViT~\cite{chen2021crossvit} as our scale encoder.
-The encoder has an overall depth of 4, with the small-scale encoder having a depth of 1 and the large-scale encoder having a depth of 4.
-The decoder's depth is set to 1.
-Different scales have resolutions of 384 and 224, with patch sizes of 12 and 16 and input token dimensions of 192 and 384, respectively.
-The number of heads is 6.
+We use a pre-trained CrossViT~\cite{chen2021crossvit} as our scale encoder.
+The small and large-scale branches have depths of 1 and 4, respectively, using patch sizes of 12 and 16, and token dimensions of 192 and 384.
+The number of attention heads is 6.
+For our frozen LLM module, we employ Llama-7B.
+We also include a standard transformer decoder with a depth of 1 for baseline comparisons.
 The model was trained for 9 epochs with a learning rate 2e-4 and a decay factor of 10 applied every 3 epochs.
 Batch sizes range from 16 to 128, depending on the dataset size.
 The dataset was divided into 80\% for training and 20\% for testing, and this process was repeated ten times to minimize performance bias.
+For other hyperparameters, we set $\lambda$ to 0.01, [$\alpha$, $\beta$] to [1/3, 3/4], $\gamma_1$ to 0.2, $\gamma_2$ to 0.7, and $\tau$ to 0.3.
 We report the median SRCC and PLCC to evaluate the model's prediction accuracy and monotonicity performance.
-All experiments were conducted based on the PyTorch framework, on two Linux servers each equipped with eight NVIDIA RTX 3090 GPUs.
+All experiments were conducted on eight NVIDIA RTX 3090 GPUs.